photo cred. Umit Bulu on Unsplash

-When you’re sinking in a pit so deep, can you feel his hand?
+When you’re sinking in a deep pit, can you feel his hand?

 And when you’ve almost given up, will you breathe in his strength?

 His face shines on you.
-Do you remember?
+Do you believe it?

 His light eliminates the shadows; it pierces the darkness that closes in on your soul.
-Do you still believe it?
+Will you open your heart to him?

 The pain he endured on the cross brought you his perfect peace.
 His.
 Peace.
-Can this really be true?
-Really?
+Can this be true?

-He’s right by your side, broken parent (grandparent or step-parent).
-He’s smack dab in the middle of the slimy, smelly pit you’ve fallen into that’s so deep you can’t see your way out.
-You’re not even sure if there is one.
+He’s in the slimy, smelly hole you’ve fallen into that’s so black you can’t see your way out.
+You’re not even sure there is one.

-But wait . . . his resilience can even replace your despair.
-Yep.
-He can obliterate it as though your heart was a chalkboard that he wiped clean off with a heavenly, super-eraser.
+But wait . . .
+God’s resilience can replace your despair.
+He can obliterate hopelessness as though your heart was a chalkboard he wiped clean with a heavenly eraser.

-Almighty God be with you throughout all of 2017, the same as he was in 2016.
-He’s here, ready and eager to help.
-He’s in your life to help you find your way through.
+Dear friend, Almighty God will be with you throughout all of 2022, the same as he was in 2021.
+He’s ready and eager to help.
+He wants to guide you to find your way through.
 He’s your rock of refuge.
 He’s your lifeline today, tomorrow, and forever.
 He makes this same offer to your child.
-If only they would . . .
+If only they would accept his help.

 In my book, You Are Not Alone: Hope for Hurting Parents of Troubled Kids, I wrote, “Are you focusing on what isn’t happening in your child’s life?
 On your dissatisfaction, disappointments, and shattered dreams?
 Or on what could happen in yours?
 You get to choose.”

-Since we have no control over our child, let’s make the choice to focus on God: on who he is, on what he can do for us and in us.
-That’s our real hope.
+Since we have no control over our children, let’s make the choice to focus on God: on who he is, on what he can do for us and in us.
+This is our real hope.

 This Bible verse strengthens this hope in me:

-Dear God, thank you for this gift of hope.
+Pray with me: Dear God, thank you for the gift of hope.
 Only you can make my heart beat again.
-Hope is exactly what I need as I face another year with our child.
-When we’re struggling, don’t let us forget your great love, compassion and faithfulness.
+Hope is exactly what I need as I face another year with my child.
+When I’m struggling, don’t let me forget your great love, compassion and faithfulness.
 What beautiful lifelines they are.
 Thank you for this New Year’s gift.